 A rating is defined for each of the above parameters and the mean is used as the overall data quality rating for the source sector.
 For example, a grid based on 2011 census population data has been allocated a rating of 2 since it is based on very accurate census data which is generalised across the 1x1km grid.
 The use of such a grid to map emissions from decorative paint use is considered appropriate and has been assigned a rating of 1.
 The area source data for decorative paints therefore has an overall quality rating of 1.5.
 On the other hand, while a grid based on suburban land cover is also good quality and assigned a rating of 2, its use to map emissions from small scale waste burning (bonfires) is considered much less reliable and is given a rating of 4.
 Area source data for these emissions has an overall quality rating of 3.

 Figure 5.2 shows the resulting confidence ratings for the NAEI pollutant maps.

-Figure 5.2: Confidence ratings for mapping elements of the 2012 NAEI maps

 These data quality ratings show a broadly similar pattern to those observed in the assessment of proportions emitted by point and area source (Figure 5.1).
 Although there are some differences, many of the area source emissions have contributions from sectors that are difficult to map accurately, such as military aircraft.
-The maps for N2O show the highest overall uncertainty score because a large proportion of the emissions (about 80%) are from agriculture sector and even though all the data are collected and originally produced outputs of the data in 1x1km, due to non-disclosure constraints, the data have been aggregated at 5x5km resolution.
+The maps for nitrous oxide (N2O), ammonia (NH3) and methane (CH4) show the highest overall uncertainty score, with substantial - ammonia (78.6%), methane (48.0%) and nitrous oxide (79.7%) - contributions originating from the agricultural practices (UNECE 10) and even though all the data are collected and originally produced outputs of the data in 1x1km, due to non-disclosure constraints, the data have been aggregated at 5x5km resolution.
 As a result, by evenly distributing the 5x5km maps in 1x1km maps, there is a loss in data quality.